Survey Data: Definition

 - Cross-Sectional Surveys

-Cross-sectional surveys are an observational research method that analyzes data of variables collected at one given point of time across a sample population. population or a pre-defined subset.
+Cross-sectional surveys are an observational research method that analyzes data of variables collected at one given point of time across a sample population or a pre-defined subset.
 The survey data from this method helps the researcher understand what the respondent is feeling at a certain point in time.
 It helps measure opinions in a particular situation.

 For example, if the researcher would like to understand movie rental habits, a survey can be conducted across demographics and geographical locations.
 The cross-sectional study, for example, can help understand that males between 21-28 rent action movies and females between 35-45 rent romantic comedies.
 This survey data helps for the basis of a longitudinal study.